ssheggrud/Mod_20_Project/README.md

 Initially, we were using the Random Forest Classifier for our model as we were attempting to create a classification model which can predict the outcomes of an election but we decided that a regression model to predict the total amount of money raised would be more realistic to complete in the allotted time.
 We therefore decided to change our model to the current one.

 ### Training and testing
 We trained and tested our dataset using sklearn's train_test_split.
 The features listed above were all used as the X values and the total amount raised was used as the y value.
 The training size was 0.7 and testing size was 0.3 which was determined after various test models suggested this was the optimal split.
 The data was then fitted and tested using the Random Forest Regressor, after which the predictions were generated.

 ### Accuracy Score
-To test for accuracy, we applied the R-squared function to our predictions.
+To test for accuracy, we applied the R-squared and the Root-mean-square deviation error (RMSE) functions to our predictions.
 As we tested the model on four datasets, the R-squared values are as follows:
-- 2005: 0.71
+- 2005: 0.72
 - 2009: 0.92
-- 2013: 0.87
+- 2013: 0.85
 - 2017: 0.92
+- 2021: 0.85
+The Root-mean-square deviation values are as follows:
+- 2005: 0.009
+- 2009: 0.004
+- 2013: 0.014
+- 2017: 0.013
-- 2021: 0.88
+- 2021: 0.008

 These high correlation results indicates that there is a correlation between the features we selected for our model and the the total amount of money raised in a particular zip code.
 The rather high correlation calculated by our model can also indicate that there were bugs in our code that led to some kind of imbalance that skewed our data.
+The values for the RMSE deviations tell us that there is a low difference between the test and predicted values, indicating that there is indeed a relationship between our features and the total amount raised, however there is a possibility that errors occurred during the construction of the code that may have led to some form of data leakage and therefore skewing the results.
 Further analyses must be done before we can use these as conclusive results.
-We plan on also calculating Root Mean Squared Error (RMSE), Residual Standard Error (RSE), Mean Absolute Error (MAE) to further analyze the accuracy of our model.

 ------------************************************************---------------------------------------------------------